Ruby BigDecimal vs Float: Which Should You Use?

 Precision

 BigDecimal provides arbitrary precision decimal arithmetic.
-It stores numbers as exact decimal values, making it ideal for financial calculations where precision is critical.
-For example:
+It stores numbers as exact decimal values, which matters enormously in financial calculations where even a fraction of a cent can compound into a meaningful error.
+Consider:

 require 'bigdecimal'